FgBierwart/KOSTA-Toolbox/README.md

 # STAKOOP (Stability Koopman)-Toolbox
 The toolbox presented is based on the paper [] and estimates the basin of attraction of general vector field (polynomial and non-polynomial) using the Koopman operator framework.
 Hereafter, we detailed the main functions needed for the construction of the Lyapunov functions and its validation.

-# Construction of The Lyapunov function
+# Construction of the Lyapunov function
 The construction of the Lyapunov function is based on functions : main.m and Eigenfunction.m.
 In function main.m:
 - The $n$ dimension vector field is initialized as well as the domain of interest.